 The exit load charged, if any, will be credited to the schemes.
-Goods & Service Tax (GST) on exit load, if any, will be paid out of the exit load proceeds and exit load net of GST, if any, will be credited to the scheme.
+Goods & Service Tax on exit load, if any, will be paid out of the exit load proceeds and exit load net of Goods & Service Tax, if any, will be credited to the scheme.
+Exit load is not applicable for Segregated Portfolio.